zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

 ![](media/6ccf17bb69cbc79dae30f95bc508f640.jpg)

-1. You will see an popup as shown below Click on the link “Click here to view the execution details”
+1. You will see an popup as shown below Click on the link “Click here to view the execution details”

 ![](media/21e5a02e32296dd7dea196a7edfd29ac.jpg)

 >   Click on refresh icon if the job did not complete.
 The job will take about a
->   minute to complete
+>   minute to complete 

 ![](media/3be714a84eeca17c22b2c786688b567a.jpg)

 >   You will see the status change to Succeeded

-1. Once the status changes to Succeeded Click Databases Click View Click Expand All Click on Your PDB that you choose in earlier step .
+1. Once the status changes to Succeeded Click Click Databases Click View Click Expand All Click on Your PDB that you choose in earlier step .

-2. Under Administration drop down Click Initialization Parameters
+2. Under Administration drop down Click Initialization Parameters

-3. Scroll down You will see the “open_cursors” initialization parameter set to 300 as shown below
+3. Scroll down You will see the “open_cursors” initialization parameter set to 300 as shown below

 ![](media/6b842b0948b11c52c1d56d2f9cdf1088.jpg)

->   Now that you have gone through the various lifecycle operation on PDB, we
+>   Now that you have gone through the various life cycle operation on PDB, we
 >   would switch focus and cover the use case of building a private cloud using
 >   Enterprise Manager and see how easy and quick it is to provision (with
->   minimal inputs) and manage PDB using PDB-as-a-Service (PDBaaS)
+>   minimal inputs) and manage PDB using PDB-as-a-service (PDBaaS)

 2.0 Self-Service to request PDB using PDBaaS
 ============================================